Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 the temperature in the server rack) and a
 :ref:`PTC Bricklet <ptc_bricklet>` with attachable temperature sensor probe (e.g. to monitor the temperature in a server).
-The included enclosure lets you mount the kit directly in a 10" or 19" server rack.
+The included enclosure lets you mount the kit directly in a 19" server rack.

 The kit uses the Tinkerforge building blocks, such that it can be extended easily by more temperature probes, other sensors types (e.g. motion detector),